Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Theoretical Background and Related Work

-A variety of transformer-based models tackle learning across tables by constructing joint representations from a varying number of inputs~\cite{zhu23}, utilizing LLMs as tabular learners~\cite{gardner24}, or adding the data semantics of columns to the input data in the context of clinical~\cite{wang22} or general data~\cite{kim25}.
-However, these models require extensive pre-training and often struggle to outperform tree-based baselines~\cite{grinsztajn22}.

-The prior-fitted paradigm in TabPFN~\cite{mueller22, hollmann23} advances tabular foundation models by addressing these limitations through two key ingredients: pre-training on a large and expressive prior, namely synthesizing datasets that match the domain of interest, and in-context learning to approximate the Bayesian posterior predictive distribution induced by this prior.
-Subsequent work has strengthened this paradigm by enhancing the prior generation and architecture~\cite{hollmann25, grinsztajn25}, refining the context selection strategy~\cite{thomas24, koshil24}, and extending context size~\cite{qu25, liu25}.
-The exhaustive evaluation on the TabArena Benchmark~\cite{erickson25} demonstrates the effectiveness of the prior-fitted paradigm in classification and regression problems for small to medium-sized datasets.
+The prior-fitted paradigm in TabPFN~\citep{mueller22, hollmann23} advances tabular foundation models through two key ingredients: pretraining on a large and expressive prior, i.e., synthetic datasets designed to match the target domain, and in-context learning to approximate the Bayesian posterior predictive distribution (PPD) induced by this prior.
+Subsequent work has improved PFNs through richer prior generators and architecture of the model~\citep{hollmann25, grinsztajn25}, refined the context selection strategy~\citep{thomas24, koshil24}, and extended context size, allowing to utilize a larger amount of training data ~\citep{qu25, liu25}, showing effectiveness in classification and regression problems~\citep{erickson25}.

-Our approach builds on previous work in the prior-fitted paradigm, introducing a new prior tailored to survival analysis.